shibowe/GoX/README.md

-# GoX
+# Introduction
-The projects of golang
+The GoX project used for how to learn go-lang ;